FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are also to verify that the establishment implemented corrective actions according to 9 CFR 417.3(a) or (b) if the measures for addressing Lm are included in the HACCP plan or prerequisite program, or 9 CFR 416.15 if the measures are incorporated in the Sanitation SOP.

-- FSIS will perform a PHRE for Lm, as described in FSIS Directive 10,300.1, Intensified Verification Testing (IVT) Protocol for Sampling of Product, Food Contact Surfaces, and Environmental Surfaces for Listeria monocytogenes (Lm) or Salmonella Spp.
+- FSIS will perform a PHRE for Lm, as described in FSIS Directive 10,300.1, Intensified Verification Testing (IVT) Protocol for Sampling of Product, Food Contact Surfaces, and Environmental Surfaces for Listeria monocytogenes (Lm).

-- If the establishment considers Listeria NRLTO because the establishment has a prerequisite program, IPP may also perform a directed HAV task as described in FSIS Directive 5,000.6, Performance of the Hazard Analysis Verification (HAV) Task to verify the establishment can continue to support its decisions in its hazard analysis.
+- If the establishment considers Listeria not reasonably likely to occur because the establishment has a prerequisite program, IPP may also perform a directed HAV task as described in FSIS Directive 5,000.6, Performance of the Hazard Analysis Verification (HAV) Task to verify the establishment can continue to support its decisions in its hazard analysis.

 NOTE: IPP are to be aware that establishments should take action in response to multiple Listeria positives that show relatedness through whole genome sequencing results.
 A trend of related positives may be an indicator of Listeria harborage. - If FSIS develops a verification plan (under FSIS Directive 5,100.3, Administrative Enforcement Action Decision-Making and Methodology) in response to an establishment's corrective actions and preventive measures, and enforcement is deferred following the issuance of a Notice of Intended Enforcement (NOIE) or a suspension is held in abeyance, IPP are to verify that the establishment implements its corrective actions, and that the corrective actions are effective.